WabbitPerson2505/yatzy/README.md

 **Note: This game is Yatzy, not Yahtzee.
 Similar games but with some alterations to the rules and point scoring.
 Scoring will be explained in next section.**

+**Update: this game now runs on a php server, therefore to run the current version of yatzy you must install a php server to run the appropriate files.
+The normal download from https://www.php.net/ will do if you are only planning to test and see the features of the game.
+The built in server should be used for production and only deployed for testing and bug fixing**

 Yatzy is a simple game where the goal of the game is to obtain the highest score possible by achieving various different dice combinations.

 ## Rules of yatzy